wkolowski/Type-Theory-Wishlist/README.md

 | Cons => if l.tl is Nil then Some l.hd else last l.tl
 ```

 Note that neither the standard nor the flexible syntax from the previous example seems to be the best way of defining the function `last`.
 Instead, it seems that the most elegant way is to use a `with`-clause, like in the snippet above.
-Also note that using the `is` syntax turns out to also be quite an elegant choice for `last`.
+Also note that using the `is` syntax turns out to be quite an elegant choice for `last`.

 ```
 third : (l : List A) -> Option A